sudo-suhas/elastic-builder/README.md

 ## API Reference
-API documentation was generated using [documentation.js](https://github.com/documentationjs/documentation) It can be accessed here - http://elastic-builder.js.org/docs
+API documentation was generated using [documentation.js](https://github.com/documentationjs/documentation) It can be accessed here - http://elastic-builder.js.org/docs.
+It is being hosted with help from this awesome project - https://github.com/js-org/dns.js.org

 Dcoumentation is a WIP.
 See [roadmap](roadmap.md).